boltops-tools/lono/README.md

 $ lono generate
 </pre>

-This generates the templates that have been defined in the config folder of the lono project.
+This generates the templates that have been defined in the config folder of the lono project to the output folder.

 The starter lono template project config files looks like [this](lib/starter_project/config/lono.rb) and [this](lib/starter_project/config/lono/api.rb).
 Here's a snippet from one of the config files with the template call: